 In addition to the vertical climb up rockfaces, I loved the thrilling sections of the route such as walking across the gully of the waterfall on a set of steel cables – with the water tumbling down some 90m below my feet – and a short, but sweet zipline above the river.

 The Via Ferrata in Kinlochleven is maintained by a local activity provider (Vertical Descents) and can only be climbed with one of their instructors.
 The experience lasts around 3 hours and is available during the summer months only (not, however, during or after heavy rainfall as the waterfall becomes too dangerous).
-The cost of £70 includes all required equipment.
+It costs from £70 and includes all the required equipment.

 Climbing Mount Elbrus in Russia